Event Tracking

 To help you analyze this data effectively, we offer two visualization options: a split table with a line chart and a split table with a pie chart.
 Click on the icon next to Alarming Behavior Events to change the visualization option.

 The tab also includes functionalities for viewing details, session recordings, and sessions generating specific events.
-The table and visualizations showcases data on various alarming behavior events tracked on the website helping you identify potential problems and improve user experience.
+The table and visualizations showcases data on various alarming behavior events tracked on the website helping you identify potential problems and improve visitor experience.

 The left side of the split table shows the Alarming Behavior Events Category Table, which includes four columns: